Kill me, Ishmael- Blimpy boy

 The final track is the two-and-a-half-hour instrumental masterpiece Ornate Coleopteran, rivalling a classical symphony in the quality of the suits adopted by the musicians.
 It was conceived during the band’s time in a broken elevator, during which they claim to have had a group hallucination brought on by too much camomile tea.
 It features the widest suite of instruments of any KMI tune, with the guitar, bass and drums combined with a bassoon, distressed hamsters, moans, tin foil, ice-cream trucks, and banjoettes in stunning cacophony.
 In concert, being too complicated to play live, they would put on the recording as loud as possible, and play a game of strip poker for the audience’s amusement.

-This album is further proof that, whilst not producing a blip on the radar of critics and the general populace, KMI’s importance in the history of rock is large and in charge.
-Their music will surely be remembered alongside Beethoven, Bowie, and Brubeck; which is more than can be said of those ‘number one hits’ produced by their contemporaries.
+This album is further proof that, whilst not producing a blip on the radar of critics or the general populace, KMI’s importance in the history of rock is considerable.
+Their music will surely be remembered alongside Beethoven, Bowie, and Brubeck; which is more than can be said of any of those throwaway ‘hits’ produced by their contemporaries.

 I think the praise from Pete ‘Dirty’ Glandthorpe, the glam-rock legend from Jan Falls Down, says it all.
 “YEATHEBESTTHINGREALGOOOODLIKEATIGERWITHNEWSNEAKERSMANIMEANASSOONASILISTENEDITWASLIKETHISTHAONLYTHINGOOOHMAMA”